 Cases of harassment/bullying must be dealt with sensitively in recognition of the issues involved.
 The impact of harassment/bullying may such that during or after the complaint has been dealt with, counselling may be required.
 Any employee who believes that they have been subject to, or have witnessed harassment, victimisation or bullying can seek additional external confidential support.
-Details are available from the line manager or AFSO.
+Details are available from their line manager.